moves-rwth/stormpy/doc/source/getting_started.rst

     >>> print("Labels: {}".format(model.labeling.get_labels()))
     Labels: ...

-We will investigate ways to examine the model in more detail in :ref:`getting-started-investigating-the-model`
+We will investigate ways to examine the model in more detail in :ref:`getting-started-investigating-the-model`.

 Building properties